 It might be very common for people to be hesitant about the thought of a veggie burger.
 It’s not what a typical American would enjoy and it may not be “real food” for some too.
-Some fast food restaurants may even try to disguise their veggie burgers as an All-American dish in order to appeal better to their customers.
+Some fast-food restaurants may even try to disguise their veggie burgers as an All-American dish to appeal better to their customers.
 Vegetarian food has come a long way to get into the mainstream of the American diet.
-Back then, in the 70s and 80s, this type of food was never really looked as an alternative to meat.
-All in all, its okay if you want to get yourself a veggie burger instead a bacon burger or a cheeseburger.
+Back then, in the 70s and 80s, this type of food was never really looked at as an alternative to meat.
+All in all, it’s okay if you want to get yourself a veggie burger instead of a bacon burger or a cheeseburger.
 You might even like it.

 Try One From Us!